Psilocybin “Magic” Mushroom Abuse | Effects & Treatment Options

 Shrooms take effect quickly—within 10 to 30 minutes after ingestion.
 Once they’re in your body, the psilocybin converts to psilocin, which causes psychedelic effects that can usually last four to six hours.
-The medical literature notes lingering effects from psilocybin use may last for a week or so after eating mushrooms.
+The medical literature notes lingering effects from psilocybin use may last for a week to a month or so after consumption of a single high dose.

 The high from psilocybin mushrooms might make you see colors and light more brightly.
 You might feel like your senses are mixed up—you’re seeing sounds or hearing colors.
 Hallucinations of surreal images, an altered sense of time and body image, and losing touch with reality may also occur.

 Types Of Psilocybin Mushrooms

-There are around 75 species of mushrooms that contain psilocybin, They can be found in Mexico, South America, and tropical regions of the United States.
+There are more than 100 species of mushrooms that contain psilocybin, They can be found in Mexico, Central America, South America, the American Pacific Northwest, the American Southwest, and Florida.

-Because of the wide variety, it’s not hard to mistake a poisonous mushroom for a psychedelic mushroom.
-That mistake can be fatal.
+Because of the wide variety of mushrooms that exist, it’s not hard to mistake a toxic mushroom for a psilocybin-containing mushroom.
+In rare instances, that mistake can be fatal.

 Side Effects Of Psilocybin Mushrooms